nanotech/swift-haskell-tutorial/README.md

 ## Linking

 To link our Haskell library into our Swift app, we'll build it as a dynamic library and add it to our Xcode project.
-Building a static library is also possible, but currently requires [building your own GHC][pic-ghc].
+Building a static library is also possible, but currently requires [rebuilding the GHC standard libraries][pic-ghc].

 [pic-ghc]: https://github.com/lyokha/nginx-haskell-module#static-linkage-against-basic-haskell-libraries